hsz-devops/docker-moodle/README.md

 The build will produce the following images for now all images are running apache ang php7.0:

-* `ellakcy/moodle:apache_base` : A base Image where you just can base your own moodle image for the database you want.
+* `ellakcy/moodle:apache_base` : A base image over apache, where you just can base your own moodle image for the database you want.
 * `ellakcy/moodle:mysql_maria_apache`: An Image where provides moodle installation supporting mysql or mariadb.
 * `ellakcy/moodle:postgresql_apache`:  An Image where provides moodle installation supporting postgresql.
+* `ellakcy/moodle:mysql_maria_fpm_alpine`: An alpine based image using fpm supporting mysql and mariadb.
+* `ellakcy/moodle:alpine_fpm_base`: A base image over alpine and fpm, where you just can base your own moodle image for the database you want.

 ## Run

 ### Manually

+#### Apache based solutions

 To spawn a new instance of Moodle:

-* Using mysql or mariadb:
+* Using mysql:

 ```
 docker run -d --name DB -e MYSQL_DATABASE=moodle -e MYSQL_RANDOM_ROOT_PASSWORD=yes -e MYSQL_ONETIME_PASSWORD=yes -e MYSQL_USER=^a database user^ -e MYSQL_PASSWORD=^a database password^ mysql